mae-va/CINEREACT/README.md

 -   Matthieu PETIT (https://brennannovak.com/)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.
+This program is a free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.